CCSD trustee Katie Williams resigns as DA seeks her removal from seat

 The district attorney’s office asked the court to conduct an evidentiary hearing to review evidence of whether Williams ceased to be a resident of Nevada, and thereby District B. If the court found this to be true, the petition asked the court to declare her seat vacant.
 It also asked for “such other relief as this Court deems just and proper.”

-In her statement, Williams said that she looked forward to serve the citizens of Clark County again at an appropriate time in the future.
+In her statement, Williams said that she looked forward to serve the citizens of Clark County again at an appropriate time.

 In a series of posts on X about her statement, Williams wrote, “But I only feel sorry for the children of Clark County School District that will now be left with a board of chaos that will not remain focused on kids.”